peterbraden/accountant/readme.md

 - `dividend`
 - `invoice`
   - Events: `onInvoice`

-## Ideas:
-- `recurring-transaction`
 - `brokerage-statement`

 ## Architecture:

 ### Runner
 The runner iterates through the objects in the accounts file and triggers known events in the reports.
-It also maintains some state, such as bank balances etc.
+A global state is passed to all reports, allowing balances etc. to be maintained.

 ### Reports
 A report is a series of event handlers that are triggered in order as the